-Treating Anorexia or Bulimia in Alexandria, VA—Counseling and Therapy
+Counseling for Anorexia, Bulimia in Alexandria, VA (Franconia)—Counseling and Therapy

 There are many types of eating disorders, but bulimia and anorexia are two of the most common.
 Although they share many signs and symptoms, they are two distinct diagnoses.

 Anorexia nervosa’s common name is simply anorexia, and according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), following characterize anorexia: